wildyShadow/DemistifyHeav/PACKETS.md

       1: Player info
          0: Player name
          1: Is guest
-         2: Player level?
+         2: No idea.
          3: Peer id?
          4: Player Id
          5: No idea.
-         6: No idea.
+         6: Player level.
          7: Player appearence
          8: No idea.
       2: Frame / Unix Time at which player joined?